 Figure 5 shows a CTU divided into multiple CUs with a quadtree and nested multi-type tree coding block structure, where the bold block edges represent quadtree partitioning and the remaining edges represent multi-type tree partitioning.
 The quadtree with nested multi-type tree partition provides a content-adaptive coding tree structure comprised of CUs.
 The size of the CU may be as large as the CTU or as small as 4×4 in units of luma samples.
 For the case of the 4:2:0 chroma format, the maximum chroma CB size is 64×64 and the minimum chroma CB size is 2×2.

-In VVC, the maximum supported luma TB size is 64×64 and the maximum supported chroma TB size is 32×32.
-When the width or height of the CB is larger the maximum transform width or height, the CB is automatically split to meet the TB size restriction for both the horizontal and vertical direction.
+In VVC, the maximum supported luma transform size is 64×64 and the maximum supported chroma transform size is 32×32.
+When the width or height of the CB is larger the maximum transform width or height, the CB is automatically split in the horizontal and/or vertical direction to meet the transform size restriction in that direction.